13 essential ecommerce metrics: How to track them and set KPIs for an online store

 We reached out to SEO and marketing professionals, asking them which 5 ecommerce metrics they track regularly.
 Their lists included bottom-of-the-funnel metrics such as revenue and ecommerce conversion rate.
 All three experts mentioned average order value (AOV), while customer acquisition cost (CAQ) and Shopping cart abandonment rate (SCAR) each received two votes.

-These quotes prove that there is no one-size-fits-all solution when it comes to e-commerce metrics.
+These quotes prove that there is no one-size-fits-all solution when it comes to the best ecommerce marketing metrics.
 You’ll need to choose your own set that will fit your project best.

-In this article, we’ll go through a list of popular ecommerce metrics to track.
+In this article, we’ll go through a list of the most important ecommerce metrics to track.
 Any of them work as key performance indicators (KPIs) and inform you about how to spur your business’s growth.

-These are the metrics we’re going to cover (jump to each section if you’re looking for particular ones):
+In particular, this is the list of top ecommerce metrics we’re going to cover (jump to each section if you’re looking for specific ones):

 Let’s start by determining what ecommerce metrics are and their types.